cs50nestm/cs50labs/simulations/README.md

 # Models and Simulations

-In this lab you will learn about:
+In this lab you will learn:

-- Why we create models and simulations
+- What is computer modeling and simulation
-- A few applications of simulations
+- What are some commonly used applications

-## Why we Create Models and Simulations
+## What is Computer Modeling and Simulation?